Kaitlin Willoughby: PWHPA

 After the collapse of the CWHL in May 2019, she joined the PWHPA.
 She was awarded Goal of the Game at the Unifor Women's Hockey Showcase in September 2019, playing for Team Johnston as it lost to Team Jenner 4–3.
 She earned an assist the next day of the Showcase, as Team Johnston beat Team Knox 6–5 in shootouts.
 She played for Team Bellamy at the Secret Showcase in January 2020.
 She would stay with the organisation for the 2020–21 season, being named to the roster for the Calgary section.

 PWHL

 Willoughby declared for the 2023 PWHL draft, but went unselected.
 She signed with PWHL Toronto prior to the 2023–24 season after being invited to their training camp.
 She recorded one assist in 23 games that season, and then re-signed with Toronto for the 2024–25 season.

 On March 13, 2025, she was traded to the Montreal Victoire in exchange for Anna Kjellbin.
 Prior to being traded she was scoreless in 20 games with the Sceptres.
 She finished the season with one assist in seven games with the Victoire.
 On July 8, 2025, she signed a one-year contract extension with the Victoire.
+She was part of the team which won three games to the Ottawa Charge's one to win the 2026 Walter Cup, becoming the first player born in Saskatchewan to win the championship.
+Following the victory in the Walter Cup, Willoughby signed a two year contract extension with the Victoire on June 19, 2026.